 Alternative text or ALT tags are imperative in ensuring that our photo content is accessible.
-Unfortunately, most social media platforms (Twitter is a notable exception) do not allow their content creators to add alternative text to the images they post.
+Many social media platforms now allow their content creators to add alternative text to the images they post:

 If the platform that you are using does not allow you to add alternative text to the images you post natively, you can do one of two things:

 - If you are including no other text with the photo, include an image description or caption describing what is in the image along with the image you are posting.